Christchurch mosque attacks: Crowd gathers for landmark sentencing

 That decision falls to Justice Cameron Mander - however, it will likely be several days before he formally passes sentence.

-Armed police have manned the perimeter of the Christchurch justice precinct since the weekend and road closures have been in effect as authorities gear up for the case
+Armed police have manned the perimeter of the Christchurch justice precinct since the weekend and road closures have been in effect as authorities gear up for the case.
+Snipers are stationed on the courthouse rooftop.

 As part of the security measures there are rigorous identity-checking protocols for those wishing to enter the building and queues are already forming.